1nsomnes/DiscordBot/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of your proposed solution [...]

-**Describe more specifically how you might want to implement your solution** How you have considered to implement the solution?
+**Describe more specifically how you might want to implement your solution** How you have considered implementing the solution?
 N/A if unsure.